 Make a Lasting Impression with These Tips for Designing a Brochure

-Brochures are a colorful and informative representation of what you have to offer.
+Brochures are a colourful and informative representation of what you have to offer.
 Brochures have lasting power — customers think twice before tossing something that looks and feels nice.
 And, while it may feel like digital publishing is taking over the world, paper marketing pieces are still practical and important — so knowing how to put together a compelling, useful brochure you can hand to prospects is a valuable skill.

 If you want to create a brochure that’s in line with your brand voice, interesting, design-forward, and professional, but you’re not sure where to begin, you’re not alone.
 The good news?
 You can tackle brochure design and look like a rockstar doing it.
 All you need are the right tips, techniques, and tools.
 Here are the fundamentals — key principles and best practices for brochure design along with an introduction to some amazing tools to help you strategize, design, and publish a brochure that meets your marketing goals.